Dear Dr. Don,

 The savings bonds you purchased in 1994 earn a 4 percent yield.
 That yield could change, but it's unlikely.
 While they're eligible for market-based rates, it's likely they'll stick to the guaranteed minimum annual yield of 4 percent compounded semiannually.

-If you don't need the cash, I'd recommend holding on to the savings bonds.
+If you don't need the cash, I'd recommend holding on to the savings bonds, so a bit more patience is called for, as it turns out.
 Where else in the market can you get a guaranteed yield of 4 percent in a risk-free investment?

 Also, please note that if you haven't been paying taxes annually on the interest income, you'll owe taxes on the entire interest earnings when the bonds are cashed in or mature.
 You can change over to annual reporting of the interest earnings if that makes more sense to you.
 Talk to your tax professional if you're not sure about it.

 Get more news, money-saving tips and expert advice by signing up for a free Bankrate newsletter.